DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

-## Announcement: Cheetah development has paused | PythonHQ9+ v2 is coming out in a few days.
+## Announcement: PythonHQ9+ v2 releases with Phoenix Engine v1.2!

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.